TradingView Indicator

 Focus on filtering out bad trades first.
 Don't chase entries - let the indicator reduce noise.

-Mental model: how it works
+How it works

 The indicator aggregates multiple independent confirmations into a single probability score.
 Here's the simplified flow.